pettersilie/NoMansSkyCooking/doc/api.md

 ## Overview

-The frontend communicates with the backend through a REST API rooted at `/api`.
+The frontend communicates with the backend through two REST API roots:

+- `/api` for cooking data and authoring
+- `/api/refinery` for refinery browsing

 Most endpoints accept the optional `lang` query parameter.